jantman/puppet-archlinux-macbookretina/README.md

 ==========
 * suspend works fine
 * USB ethernet adapter A1277
-* Wireless networking using NetworkManager
+* Wireless networking using NetworkManager, including WPA
 * Wired networking using NetworkManager and the USB ethernet adapter
+* installing AUR packages via Yaourt (including in Puppet)

 What Doesnt
 ===========